HaroonkhanAm/Python-Tutorial/README.md

 <strong>Click on the link for Download 'Anaconda'.</strong>  https://www.anaconda.com/products/distribution#Downloads <br>
 In this python Tutorial we have covered the following topics:
 Data-Types.
 Comparison Operators .
 If &amp; Else Statement.
 For &amp; While Loop Function.
 Lambda Function.
 File I/O.

+In this Notebook, we can learn Python language in detail with all the Concepts with the best examples.
+Python is used in so many fields like Develop Web-App, Software, Task Automation and Data-Analysis, etc which is the Future of the World.
+In this Tutorial, every topic has Two or more examples.
+We are using Jupytor Notebook for this Tutorial which is best for practice and professional work.
+So learn and practice <strong><font color=b16e0d> "Fly High and Touch the Sky". </font><strong>.<br>
+In this python Tutorial we have covered the following topics:

+- Data-Types
+- Comparison Operators
+- If & Else Statement
+- For & While Loop
+- Function
+- Lambda Function
+- File I/O